-Over 130 years have now passed since the last murder of the serial killer known throughout the world as Jack the Ripper.
-More books films and theories have been made about the suspect than any other serial killer.
+Over 130 years have now passed since the serial killer known throughout the world as Jack the Ripper committed his last murder.
+More books, films and theories have been made about the suspect than any other serial killer.

-This Jack the Ripper walk is slightly different in that I being a retired New Scotland Yard Murder Squad detective will add my own perspective to the investigation.
+My ‘Jack the Ripper’ walking tour is different in that being a retired New Scotland Yard Murder Squad detective, I will add my own perspective to the investigation.
 How would a murder investigation today be carried out in the face of a similar series of horrific crimes?
-Also would a Jack the Ripper in 21st century evade justice today?
+Would ‘Jack the Ripper’ in 21st century evade justice today?